wrandall22/robbyronk.github.com/ntier.md

 RFC: Should there be a AuthN/AuthZ layer here or should AuthN/AuthZ be a part of BizLog?

 ### Business Logic
 With all the business logic inside of Plain Old Java Objects, the code is portable between frameworks and testable without a Java EE container.
-Data transformation should only happen when Business Logic drives the transformation and the transformation should be tested.
+Data transformation should only happen when Business Logic drives the transformation.
 This layer deserves very high code coverage.
+Be sure to consider error cases.

 Business Logic Layer should:
 - Testable by plain vanilla JUnit/TestNG/whatever